hqc-ai/certification-body-auditor-webapp-community/README.md

 ## Project Background

-The architecture originates from practical auditing experience, business analysis of auditor workflows, and the design of a modern web-based auditor platform for NQA Viet Nam.
+The architecture originates from practical auditing experience, business analysis of auditor workflows, and the design of a modern web-based auditor platform for Certification Body.
 Research into existing auditing software informed general workflow lessons, but this Community Edition is independently described and intentionally excludes proprietary interfaces, screenshots, wording, source code, confidential identifiers, and protected implementation details from third parties.

 ## Project Principles